 Step 3 – Focus

-Practice blending the phonics focus,like l.
+Practice blending the phonics focus, oi like oil.
 Practice with removing and replacing the first sound with different consonants to ensure the learner is able to blend the phonic focus.
 Practice this both verbally and written.

 Step 4 – Vocabulary